 Thursday, May 29th, 2014 by Tim Lanoue

-Price action strategy is one of the most dependable strategies when it comes to successfully trading binary options.
-One of the best advantages about this strategy is that it requires the use of no indicators, so you don’t have to worry and learn about how the indicators work.
-In addition, it creates a more clear picture to watch instead of a crowded one, when using this strategy we will need access to a charting solution, for more information visit the Top 5 FREE Charting Solutions video!
+Price action trading pattern is one of the most dependable trading patterns when it comes to successfully trading binary options.
+One of the best advantages about this pattern is that it requires the use of no indicators, so you don’t have to worry and learn about how the indicators work.
+In addition, it creates a more clear picture to watch instead of a crowded one, when using this pattern we will need access to a charting solution, for more information visit the Top 5 FREE Charting Solutions video!

 How To Apply

-In the pictures below I will display a couple examples for you on how to use this 60 second strategy.
-When we are using this strategy one of two occurrences can happen, the first being a break in our support levels and the second would be a break in our resistance levels.
-Make sure when using this strategy that your time frame is set on 1 minute, since we are placing 60 second trades.
+In the pictures below I will display a couple examples for you on how to use this 60 second trading pattern.
+When we are using this trading pattern one of two occurrences can happen, the first being a break in our support levels and the second would be a break in our resistance levels.
+Make sure when using this trading pattern that your time frame is set on 1 minute, since we are placing 60 second trades.

 The call trade scenario is less common but often displays better trading signals because they are rare.
 Just the opposite of a support level, a resistance level is an imaginary level where price bounces off a bullish (upward) candle and heads back in a downward direction.
 In order for a call trade scenario to be placed we need to wait for price to bounce off our resistance level, head back down in a downward direction, then break our resistance level in an upward direction.
 Once this has happened we can place a call trade.